;

 Transfer Admission Screening Policy

 Prospective students are encouraged to complete the Intersegmental General Education Transfer Curriculum (IGETC) or to complete all UC Santa Cruz general education requirements before matriculation.
-The Community Studies program can easily accommodate students who transfer to UCSC for the fall quarter.
+The community studies program can easily accommodate students who transfer to UCSC for the fall quarter.

 Getting Started in the Major: Transfer Students